-A small group of educators from diverse subject area backgrounds are embracing a newfound identity: they are calling themselves scientists.
-Following their participation in the Students Discover teacher-scientist partnership last summer, a math teacher, an art teacher, a science teacher and math/science teacher have shifted their perspectives on what it means to be a scientist.
+A small group of teachers are embracing a newfound identity as scientists.
+Following their participation in the Students Discover teacher-scientist partnership last summer, a math teacher, an art teacher, a science teacher and a math/science teacher have shifted their perspectives on what it means to be a scientist.
 Anyone, no matter their field of study, can incorporate scientific principles into their teaching to the benefit of teachers and students alike.

-A new paper, A Shift in Scientific Identities: How Teacher- Scientist Partnerships Can Impact Middle School Teachers’ Science Teaching and Instruction, suggests that teacher-scientist partnerships may help improve science teaching effectiveness in the classroom.
-Written by Oriana Johnson, a Graduate Research Assistant for the Friday Institute’s evaluation team, A Shift in Scientific Identities analyzes how participants gained a higher self-efficacy as educators, thus, enhancing student learning and possible desired student outcomes.
+The Friday Institute released a new paper, A Shift in Scientific Identities: How Teacher- Scientist Partnerships Can Impact Middle School Teachers’ Science Teaching and Instruction, that suggests that teacher-scientist partnerships may help improve science teaching effectiveness in the classroom.
+Written by Oriana Johnson, a Graduate Research Assistant for the Friday Institute’s evaluation team, A Shift in Scientific Identities analyzes how participants improved their self-efficacy as educators, thus enhancing student learning and possible desired student outcomes.

 A central component of the project was a mentorship model in which teacher leaders from the Kenan Fellows program engaged in a three week summer internship with scientists at the North Carolina Museum of Natural Sciences.
-During the internship, the teachers engaged in rigorous scientific inquiry with the scientists and, based on this work, co-developed citizen science curriculum modules that were taught by the teacher during the following school year.
+The teacher-interns engaged in rigorous scientific inquiry with the scientists and, based on that work, co-developed citizen science curriculum modules that the teachers implemented the following school year.

 - Increased confidence in ability to teach science